Detailed Guide to Microsoft Remote Desktop Protocol

 What is Remote Desktop Protocol (RDP)?

 Remote Desktop Protocol is a powerful tool that allows users to remotely access other computers from afar providing the same level of functionality and control as if they were operating them locally.
 It was developed by Microsoft as a proprietary protocol, enabling remote access to other computers.
 This connection is usually established via remote desktop TCP port 3389.

 RDP allows different types of users (from enterprise-level businesses to single individuals) to access and control a distant machine/hardware device over encrypted channels.
 Network administrators and tech support pros often utilize RDP to troubleshoot system problems, log in to servers, manage setting configuration, and handle numerous other tasks remotely.

-Examples of useful RDP implementation include work-from-home or traveling team infrastructures that require access to their work machines, or admins providing system maintenance (be it on macOS, Unix systems, Windows, iOS, etc.).
+Examples of useful RDP implementation include work-from-home or traveling team infrastructures that require access to their work machines, or admins providing system maintenance (be it RDP for macOS, Unix systems, Windows, iOS, etc.).

 Remote Desktop Protocol is an extension of the T-120 protocol standards line.
 A protocol with multichannel capabilities is capable of creating individual virtual channels that transmit the following data: